 Name of Allocation Description of Funding SEF - Per Pupil Allocation (SEF - PPA) Base funding to support all students with special education needs.
-Funding is primarily intended for staffing costs (e.g., teachers, EAs, professional/para-professionals) as well as professional development and learning materials.
+Funding is primarily intended for staffing costs (e.g., teachers, EAs, professionals/para-professionals) as well as professional development and learning materials.
 2. Differentiated Needs Allocation To address the variation among school boards with respect to students with special education needs and school boards' abilities to meet those needs due to geographic, linguistic and sociodemographic factors.
-3. Complex Supports Allocation For specialized supports for students with complex special education needs, including students who require support from more than two full-time board-paid staff at a time due to health and safety needs; children and youth who cannot attend regular school due to their primary need for care, treatment or because of a court order to serve a custody or detention sentence; and students with autism and other special education needs.
+3. Complex Supports Allocation For specialized supports for students with extraordinarily high needs, including staffing supports; for students who cannot attend regular school due to their primary need for care, treatment or because of a court order to serve a custody or detention sentence; and for autistic students and those with other special education needs.
 4. Specialized Equipment Allocation To assist with the costs of specialized equipment essential to support students with special education needs.

 The SEF may only be used for special education.
 Any unspent funding must be treated as deferred revenue for special education.
-Further details regarding enveloping and financial reporting can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this paper.
+Further details regarding enveloping and financial reporting can be found in the Balanced Budget, Enveloping, and Other Reporting Requirements section of this guide.